Dawn of the Dead (2004 film): Set design

-Makeup effects
+Makeup and practical effects

 The special makeup effects for the film were created by David LeRoy Anderson, with assistance from his actress wife Heather Langenkamp.
 Prior to accepting the job from Universal Studios' then-executive James D. Brubaker, Anderson had been in a two-year hiatus from working as a makeup effects artist to operate his company DLA Silverwear.
 Anderson completed his test makeups for the film over a four-week period, and then he and his team traveled to the Toronto set and set up their makeup effects lab next to the mall.

-Since the filmmakers had decided that the zombies in the film would become more decomposed over time, Anderson accordingly researched on the appearance of decay following human death, looking through several medical books, war footages, and crime scene photographs showing graphic images of trauma victims in order to properly depict this appearance; he broke down the look of decomposition into three stages:
+To depict a heightened realistic look to the zombies, Anderson researched on the appearance of decay following human death, looking through several medical books, war footages, and crime scene photographs showing graphic images of trauma victims; he broke down the look of decomposition into three stages:

 The first stage looks like someone who was just in the ER – pale, with lots of fresh blood.
 The second stage has moist wounds but the skin is beginning to break down.
 There is a lot of discoloration and mottling, mostly blues and greens.
 The third stage is the most intense, with the skeletal form coming through.
 The wounds are dried-up, the skin is sloughing off and colors are oily blacks.

-Headshot effects were achieved through various methods, such as bullet hit squibs that were covered in prosthetic scalps and attached to the back of the actor's head to be detonated.
-Concerned about the risk thereof, Anderson developed an alternative method in which his team would attach wires to the scalps and yank them with a remote-controlled "air ratchet system", lending a similar gruesome effect as with the squibs sans potential harm.
+Head hits were done practically through various methods, such as bullet hit squibs covered with prosthetic scalps and attached to the back of the actor's head to be detonated.
+Concerned about the risk thereof, Anderson developed an alternative method in which his team would attach wires to the scalps loaded with blood packs and yank them with a remote-controlled "air ratchet system", lending a similar gruesome effect as with the squibs sans potential harm.

 Filming and post-production

 Principal photography

 Filming began on June 9, 2003, on location in various parts of Toronto, Ontario, Canada.
 Hundreds of zombie extras had to be constantly available for the entire shoot.
 To handle the volume of willing extras, Anderson and his team built a large "factory" where painted extras would stay put until they are spoken for by either the main or second unit film crew.
 They built various makeup rooms for the artists to work in: one consisted of camper trailers where they would apply detailed prosthetic makeups to extras playing "hero zombies", a special type of zombie; and the other consisted of tents where they would produce painted masks for extras playing background zombies.
 Extras playing foreground zombies were painted with plain palette makeups in Anderson's mall lab.
 The makeup artists were given his concept images to work on as references.
-According to Anderson and Heather Langenkamp, the most extras they ever had in a given day sat between 200–400, with a total of 3,000 makeups completed when filming ended on September 6, 2003.
+According to Anderson and Heather Langenkamp, the most extras they ever had in a given day sat between 200 and 400, with a total of 3,000 makeups completed when filming ended on September 6, 2003.